 If an acronym is confusing, don’t use it.

 Some style guides allow acronyms written with full stops (or periods) between each letter or segment.
 I disagree.
 It’s ugly and adds nothing.

 Likewise, there are those who think acronyms should always be written in capital letters.
 Again I disagree.
 In both cases the result is both inelegant and distracting.

 You’ll notice in the examples above, I’ve written some acronyms in capitals, some with an initial capital and some in lower case.
 Here’s why:

-- When you pronounce the acronym as a string of letters, ie eye, bee, emm for IBM the computer company, write the word in capitals.
+- When you pronounce the acronym as a string of letters, ie. eye, bee, emm for IBM the computer company, you should write the word in capitals.
 Some people call this type of acronym initialism.

 - If the acronym is a word and spoken as a word, then treat it as a normal word with an initial capital if it is a proper noun.
 Otherwise with a lower case initial letter.

 - Some American newspapers automatically use an initial capital followed by lower case if the acronym had more than six letters.

 One difficulty is deciding whether to use a or an before an acronym.
 The important thing is how it sounds when spoken.
 If the first letter sounds like a vowel, use an.

 Certain acronyms were deliberately designed from the outset as pronounceable words.
 For example, Action on Smoking and Health (Ash).